Case Study: Redesign and Migration

 Takeaways

 Their mix of experience with WordPress, quality, and ethics was an advantage.
-Personal knowledge helped with trust, additionally.

 The Decision